StarfightLP/hyperlapse/README.md

 # hyperlapse
-Python3 module to create a hyperlapse with Google Streetview.
+Python3 module to create a hyperlapse video with Google Streetview.